cknobloch/db-migrate/README.md

 # Overview

-There is a single script `migrate.sh` reads a directory of sql files and runs any of them that haven't already been run.
+There is a single script `migrate.sh` that lists all revision files for a schema (ex. `ls *.sql`), and runs any of them that haven't already been run (through the database command-line client, ex. `mysql` for MySQL).
 It tracks what files have run in a meta table in the target database/schema, similar to other migration tools.
 Since the logic in the script is so minimal, it's easy to port to other languages/platforms, such as an ETL job.

 # Conventions (you must follow these!)
 * All revisions for a schema should be kept under a single directory